Phishing for Information: Spearphishing Link

 All forms of spearphishing are electronically delivered social engineering targeted at a specific individual, company, or industry.
 In this scenario, the malicious emails contain links generally accompanied by social engineering text to coax the user to actively click or copy and paste a URL into a browser.[1][2]
 The given website may be a clone of a legitimate site (such as an online or corporate login portal) or may closely resemble a legitimate site in appearance and have a URL containing elements from the real site.
 URLs may also be obfuscated by taking advantage of quirks in the URL schema, such as the acceptance of integer- or hexadecimal-based hostname formats and the automatic discarding of text before an "@" symbol: for example, hxxp://google.com@1157586937.[3]

-Adversaries may also link to "web bugs" or "web beacons" within phishing messages to verify the receipt of an email, while also potentially profiling and tracking victim information such as IP address.[4]
+Adversaries may also embed "tracking pixels", "web bugs", or "web beacons" within phishing messages to verify the receipt of an email, while also potentially profiling and tracking victim information such as IP address.[4]
+[5] These mechanisms often appear as small images (typically one pixel in size) or otherwise obfuscated objects and are typically delivered as HTML code containing a link to a remote server.
+[5][6]

 Adversaries may also be able to spoof a complete website using what is known as a "browser-in-the-browser" (BitB) attack.
 By generating a fake browser popup window with an HTML-based address bar that appears to contain a legitimate URL (such as an authentication portal), they may be able to prompt users to enter their credentials while bypassing typical URL verification methods.[7][8]

-Adversaries can use phishing kits such as EvilProxy and Evilginx2 to proxy the connection between the victim and the legitimate website.
+Adversaries can use phishing kits such as EvilProxy and Evilginx2 to perform adversary-in-the-middle phishing by proxying the connection between the victim and the legitimate website.
 On a successful login, the victim is redirected to the legitimate website, while the adversary captures their session cookie (i.e., Steal Web Session Cookie) in addition to their username and password.
-This may enable the adversary to then bypass MFA via Web Session Cookie.[7]
+This may enable the adversary to then bypass MFA via Web Session Cookie.[9]

 From the fake website, information is gathered in web forms and sent to the adversary.
 Adversaries may also use information from previous reconnaissance efforts (ex: Search Open Websites/Domains or Search Victim-Owned Websites) to craft persuasive and believable lures.